paultibe/Travellog/README.md

 # My Personal Project

-## Travellog : Save Where You've Been, Made Easy
+## Travellog: Save Where You've Been, Made Easy

 This program allows users to keep track of their travel destinations as well as various information about them, such as city name, country name, continent name;